nemunaire/hathoris/README.md

    The file is called `settings.json`, it is expected to be in the directory where you execute `hathoris`.
 It can be overwrited by adding a command line argument like `-settings-file /etc/hathoris/settings.json`.

-5. Launch the binary: `./hathoris -bind :8081`
+5. Launch the binary: `./hathoris -bind :8080`

-6. The interface will be available on the port 8081 from anywhere on your local network.
+6. The interface will be available on the port 8080 from anywhere on your local network.

-   From your local machine, it'll be on <http://localhost:8081/>
+   From your local machine, it'll be on <http://localhost:8080/>

+⚠️ Please note that if your host is directly reachable on the Internet, it will be accessible to anyone who can reach this port.
+It is recommended to use a reverse proxy and/or configure proper firewall rules to secure your setup.

 Enjoy!